WillMatthews/gopherflow/README.md

 # GopherFlow
-It's tinygrad but in go.
+It's micrograd but in go.
 Go figure.